WCMF-FM: History

 WCMF was originally owned by Community Music Service, Inc., hence the "CM" in its call letters.
 In 1968, the station was owned by a handful of Rochester locals.
 Several were engineers at General Dynamics, including a lawyer from Harris Beech Wilcox.
 The station had a mish-mash of formats from Candlelight & Wine in the morning hosted by Bill Rund, to hard underground rock hosted by Bob Drake (Francati).
 On Friday evening, a local attorney hosted a very popular jazz show.
 The owners were not broadcasters and the station was searching for identity.
-In 1968, everything changed when the morning personality left.
-Drake, then program director, hired a young black DJ, Herb Hamlett, who had briefly worked at the big R&B station WUFO in Buffalo, but was tired of the commute.
-Hamlett took the morning slot, supposedly to play light classics, with a show called Sunup in Stereo.
-Realizing that the owners were not hands-on, he soon turned up the heat and started mixing in R&B, which was fine with the then GM Bill Bennett.
-Hamlett soon began going out and selling the time himself and was promoted to sales manager.
-He and Drake soon realized the emergence of a major coup, and split the format into R&B from 6a.m. to 3p.m. and underground rock from 3p.m. to sign off at midnight.
+In 1968, the format was flipped into R&B from 6a.m. to 3p.m. and underground rock from 3p.m. to sign off at midnight.